YvesW/chat-filter-extended/README.md

 Guest clan: including guests
 Maybe gim idk: -> just added to clan hashset iirc
 Friends:
-Public?: everything that is not part of the above categories probs
+Public?: everything that is not part of the above categories probs -> //Public = everyone that did not fit in the earlier groups: not friend, not FC/CC/Guest CC/Raid party/RL party member and not on the appropriate whitelist
-whitelist??
+//Thus, public = the randoms
+//It's not the local player, so don't have to check for that. whitelist??
 probably ctrl+f "standardizedusernames.clear()" and "clearRaidPartyHashset()"